Nemo Library - introduction and purpose

 digital map:

-The traditional method of geographic coordinate numerical recording
+The traditional method of numerical representation of geographic coordinates

-consists of angular φ and λ (latitude and longitude, respectively).
+consists of angular latitude and longitude (φ and λ, respectively).
+This

 Specifically, the implementer of any application that handles large volumes